thoughtbot/cities/new-york-city.md

 Hiring designers and developers
 -------------------------------

 Here are some folks you might want to interact with.
-Develop relationships how ever you’d like.
+Develop relationships however you’d like.

 * [NYC Dribbblers](https://dribbble.com/designers?location=New%20York%20City)
 * [NYC Ruby